bridgetownrb/bridgetown/bridgetown-website/src/_docs/installation/upgrade.md

 * `config/puma.rb`
 * `server/*`

+Also be sure to run `bin/bridgetown webpack update` so you get the latest default Webpack configuration Bridgetown provides.

 Finally, you can remove `start.js` and `sync.js` and well as any scripts in `package.json` besides `webpack-build` and `webpack-dev` (and you can also remove the `browser-sync` and `concurrently` dev dependencies in `package.json`).

 Going forward, if you need to customize any aspect of Bridgetown’s build scripts or add your own, you can alter your `Rakefile` and utilize Bridgetown’s automatic Rake task support.